 The Draw of Broken Eyes & Whirling Metaphysics by Clifford Brooks, Second Edition, August 2018.
 This first collection of poems by Clifford Brooks was first published in 2012 by John Gosslee Books.
 “Like Samuel Taylor Coleridge's mariner, we are in a maelstrom of many names.
 Cliff Brooks calls this maddening place Ignoracium and in The Draw of Broken Eyes & Whirling Metaphysics he gives us both a lexicon for exploring and finding a way out.
 The spirits of Allen Ginsberg and Lawrence Ferlinghetti are alive and restless here." — James Morrow

 PETER JUNKER was born in Akron, Ohio in 1962 and grew up in Phoenix, Arizona.
 He studied Hellenistic religions and philosophy at Arizona State and received an MFA from the Writers’ Workshop at the University of Iowa, where he served as assistant editor for poetry at The Iowa Review.
 After working as an editor for museum publications at The Art Institute of Chicago, he had a career in nonprofit development and corporate communications.
 He lives in Atlanta with his wife, Julie Cannon, a psychotherapist and wellness coach.
 His poetry chapbook Lunacy, It’s Called was published by Kudzu Leaf Press in 2017.
-His first full-length collection of poetry, with the working title Things Will Get Worse, will be released in 2018 by Kudzu Leaf Press.
+His first full-length collection of poetry, Safer Ground, will be released in early 2019 by Kudzu Leaf Press.
 It will include all of the poems in his chapbook Lunacy, It’s Called.

 Lunacy, It’s Called (limited-edition, staple-bound, 28-page chapbook) by Peter Junker, 2017, $10.00.
 Poet Melissa Range called Junker’s signature 10-line, 100-syllable poems “miracles of compression, both verbal and emotional.”
 Amy Greene said of his poetry, “The poems’ controlled structure attempts to bring a kind of order to the disorderly experience of living with mental illness, and their brevity breaks Junker’s message into doses small enough for the reader to take in, almost-but-not-always painlessly.”